hberndl70/edx-gen/markdown_settings_components.md

 Possible values of 'type' are as follows:
 - `type="text"`
 - `type="video"`
-- `type="problem-submit"`
 - `type="problem-checkboxes"`

-At the moment, for problems, only 'problem-submit' and 'problem-checkboxes' are implemented.
+At the moment, for problems, only 'problem-checkboxes' are implemented.
-- problem-submit: A problem where the learner needs to submit a file that will be uploade to the edx server and graded with an external grader.
 - problem-checkboxes: A problem where the learner needs to answer a checkboxes question (with multiple right answers).
 Feedback

 Other common setting for all components  are as follows: